 For most graduate jobs, you'll only need an undergraduate degree.
 And while a master's could help you stand out among the competition, so could work experience, extracurricular activities and even freelance projects that you do in your spare time.

-In fact, continuing as a full-time student for a bit longer could mean you'll end up with a year less of work experience compared to others who go straight into work after graduating.
-Which brings us to our next point...
+In fact, continuing as a full-time student for a bit longer could mean you'll end up with a year less work experience compared to others who go straight into work after graduating.
+This brings us to our next point...

 Other job applicants might have more work experience